collapsed-stacks/startups/questions/5683/selling-an-application.md

 - posted by: [Mowzer](https://stackexchange.com/users/1803081/mowzer) on 2015-07-30
 - score: 1

-<p>You can use a business broker to sell your app.
+You can use a business broker to sell your app.
 Or any business for that matter.
-Or you can approach a competitor in the space (usually a larger one) and offer to sell to them.</p>
+Or you can approach a competitor in the space (usually a larger one) and offer to sell to them.

-<p>Buyer's will usually make that purchase to either eliminate a competitor (or a potential one) or to enter a space they are not currently playing.</p>
+Buyer's will usually make that purchase to either eliminate a competitor (or a potential one) or to enter a space they are not currently playing.